giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 domains, therefore requiring interoperability accross multiple industry standards (for instance, IETF and 3GPP on the public side, and LF Edge / EdgeX {{LF-EDGE}} Foundry on the private home side).
-ALTO can be positioned to act as an abstraction layer to support the exposure of communication and compute information independently of the type of domain the application is currently residing in.
+ALTO can be positioned to act as an abstraction layer supporting the exposure of communication and compute information independently of the type of domain the application is currently residing in.

-Future versions of this document will ellaborate further on this use case.
+Future versions of this document will elaborate further on this use case.